cesarg210/security-plus-homelab/README.md

-# Security+ Homelab – Phase 2: Security Hardening & Logging
+Phase 2: Security Hardening & Logging

 This phase focuses on implementing host-based security controls and generating security telemetry that can later be ingested into a SIEM platform.
 The goal is to simulate how security engineers harden systems and produce logs that SOC analysts use for detection and investigation.

 ---